metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 ## mTail
 - mTail is another must have program, it will let you monitor firewall logs in real time.
-- Here is a screenshot as I monitor the logs right now, click on image to enlarge:
+- Here is a screenshot as we monitor the logs right now, click on image to enlarge:

 ![](https://i.imgur.com/ljHcJss.png)